thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-configure-chap.md

 <properties
-   pageTitle="Configuration de CHAP pour votre appareil StorSimple | Microsoft Azure" description="Décrit comment configurer le protocole Challenge Handshake Authentication Protocol (CHAP) sur un appareil StorSimple." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Configure CHAP for your StorSimple device | Microsoft Azure" description="Describes how to configure the Challenge Handshake Authentication Protocol (CHAP) on a StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"